ufmg-smite/carcara/README.md

 ```

 will report which rules are implemented, of all rules used in the test examples.
 See
-`verit-proof-checker progress-report --help` for more details.
+`alethe-proof-checker progress-report --help` for more details.